-Families all over WA are dusting down their barbecues ready for summer, but before we stock up on prawns and steak it’s important to put aside time for a barbecue health check.
+Families are dusting down their barbecues ready for summer, but before we stock up on prawns and steak it’s important to put aside time for a barbecue health check.

 Like all seasonal appliances that lie dormant over winter, a little maintenance is essential in providing a safe environment for your family home, particularly when using gas.

 - Always follow manufacturer’s instructions on both the barbecue and gas cylinder.